 Wrap Up

-User-role-based discounts are a compelling way to reward your customers for their patronage.
-However, setting up user-role discounts can be daunting if you’re unfamiliar with WooCommerce’s settings menus.
-In this article, we’ll show you how to configure user-role-based discounts in WooCommerce using simple steps that anyone can follow.
-So, whether you’re a seasoned WooCommerce user or just starting out, our guide will help you get started configuring user-based discounts in no time!
+In this article, we have shown you how to configure user-role-based discounts in WooCommerce using simple steps that anyone can follow.
+So, whether you’re a seasoned WooCommerce user or just starting, our guide will help you begin configuring user-based discounts quickly!

 FAQs